Key Takeaways

 What is Zoom Phone?

-Zoom launched Zoom Phone in 2019 to complement their video conferencing platform.
-While Phone.com predates smartphones, Zoom Phone was born in the modern cloud era with mobile-first thinking embedded from day one.
-The system feels clean and straightforward, especially if your team already uses Zoom for video meetings.
+Zoom launched Zoom Phone in 2019 to complement its video-conferencing platform.
+Born in the modern cloud era with mobile-first thinking, it feels clean and straightforward, especially if your team already uses Zoom for meetings.

-Zoom Phone targets small to medium businesses that want professional phone capabilities without complexity.
-The interface mirrors Zoom's meeting platform—familiar, intuitive, and easy to navigate.
-If your team already knows how to start a Zoom meeting, they'll figure out Zoom Phone in minutes.
+Zoom Phone targets small and medium businesses that want professional phone capabilities without complexity.
+The interface mirrors Zoom's meeting platform, so if your team can start a Zoom call, they'll figure out Zoom Phone in minutes.
+It operates in 49 countries and offers 195 native integrations, including HubSpot and Salesforce.

 Why Zoom Phone is a Good Alternative to Phone.com